quantumio/GravityAPI/README.md

 1. Push data into Quantum.io Dashboards for business agility (JSON & XML)
 2. Pull raw data, graph widgets to include in 3rd party apps or reports.

+Use the "embed" feature to embed widgets into software to combine data sets from other apps.
+Use www.zapier.com to include app data from 500+ apps (super quick to build dashboards)

 For full information on Quantum.io KPI & IoT Dashboards visit: https://goquantum.io

 Login/Register here: app.goquantum.io